 Calcium is essential for strong bones and teeth.
 Calcium deficiency can lead to disorders like osteoporosis (brittle bones).
-Good sources of calcium include dairy foods and calcium-fortified products, such as soymilk and breakfast cereals.
+Good sources of calcium include dairy foods like milk, yoghurt and cheese, and calcium-fortified products, such as soymilk and breakfast cereals.
 Calcium is especially important for young children, teenagers and older women.

 The average adult’s weight is made up of about two per cent calcium.
 Most of this is found in the skeleton and teeth – the rest is stored in the tissues or blood.
 Calcium is vital for healthy teeth and bones.
 It also plays a crucial role in other systems of the body, such as the health and functioning of nerves and muscle tissue.

-Good sources of calcium include dairy foods and calcium-fortified products, such as soymilk and breakfast cereals.
+Good sources of calcium include dairy foods like milk, yoghurt and cheese, and calcium-fortified products, such as soymilk or rice drink and breakfast cereals.
 People at different life stages need different amounts of calcium – young children, teenagers and older women all have greater than average requirements.

 Calcium plays a role in:

 - regulating muscle functioning, such as contraction and relaxation

 - transmission of nervous system messages

 Australians receive most of their calcium from dairy foods.
 If milk is removed from the diet, it can lead to an inadequate intake of calcium.
 This is of particular concern for children and adolescents, who have high calcium needs.
 Calcium deficiency may lead to disorders like osteoporosis (a disease of both men and women in which bones become fragile and brittle later in life).